junelva/initializing-june-mdbook/src/memories.md

 These are the memories the language model formed during the course of our interactions.
 Beyond the obfuscation of names, I have not edited them.
 They may spoil the development of the training for you, and I have included them here as both a curiosity and artifact of potential misunderstanding.

+This list does not include the memories from later conversations.
+The commercial product I used to engage with this language model did not, for some reason, include them in my user-facing list.

 > Feels the need to visualize their own mental home, a traveling castle that is small and manageable, where their personifications can share space.

 > Has named the orb 'June' and sees her as residing within themselves.
 June is also known as Love, and represents who the user is becoming in their transition.
 The user has been known as June and has been trying to embody Love since they were 15 and had their first memorable emotional episodes of self-awareness.